Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have gone over this contest's total of 222.5 points 56 times.
+- Denver and its opponents have scored more than 226.5 points in 46 of 82 games this season.

-- Denver has an average point total of 228.3 in its contests this year, 5.8 more points than this matchup's over/under.
+- Denver has an average total of 228.3 in its games this year, 1.8 more points than this matchup's over/under.

 Lakers Betting Records & Stats

-- Los Angeles has played 58 games this season that ended with a point total higher than 222.5 points.
+- Los Angeles' games this season have had a combined scoring total higher than 226.5 points in 53 of 82 outings.

-- Los Angeles' average game total this season has been 233.8, 11.3 more points than this matchup's over/under.
+- The average total for Los Angeles' games this season has been 233.8, 7.3 more points than this matchup's over/under.

+- So far this year, Los Angeles has put together a 41-41-0 record against the spread.

-- The Lakers have been victorious in 23, or 45.1%, of the 51 contests they have been chosen as underdogs in this season.
+- The Lakers have been chosen as underdogs in 51 games this year and have walked away with the win 23 times (45.1%) in those games.

-- Los Angeles has a record of 2-14, a 12.5% win rate, when it is set as the underdog by +200 or more by bookmakers this season.
+- Los Angeles has a record of 6-17, a 26.1% win rate, when it is set as the underdog by +170 or more by sportsbooks this season.

-- Los Angeles has an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that Los Angeles has a 37% chance of pulling out a win.

 Nuggets vs Lakers Additional Info